-We’re all guilty of it: chronically underestimating how long projects and tasks will take us to finish.
-Whether at work, at school or at home, the “planning fallacy” manifests itself in our inability to gauge the amount of time needed to complete something.
+We’re all guilty of it: we consistently underestimate how long projects and tasks will take us to finish.
+Whether at work, at school or at home, we’re simply unable to gauge the amount of time needed to complete something.

 “The planning fallacy is that you make a plan, which is usually a best-case scenario,” Kahneman writes.
 “Then you assume that the outcome will follow your plan, even when you should know better.”

-Most of us see ourselves as more skilled than we really are and assume that the goals we set out for ourselves are readily achievable.
-This is called the optimism bias, which helps to account for the planning fallacy.
+The fact is that most of us see ourselves as more skilled than we really are and assume that the goals we set out for ourselves are readily achievable.
+So, if you find your timelines are always underestimated, what can you do?

 One way to avoid the planning fallacy is to get information about similar projects you have finished in the past so you can compare them and make projections.
 If you want to know how long it would take your employees to finish a piece of code, for example, simply look at how long similar tasks have taken them before.
 This is where time tracking software can be especially useful.